dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Well, Mr. Snyder, I really don’t want to be sent away by your secretary again.
 I’d like to talk to you now.
 Linda Groupon was an outstanding, decorated officer who served the Seahaven Island Police Department for twelve years.
 She was unfairly blamed for my mistakes and I think she should-- No, I insist that she be reinstated and… and absolved of all wrong-doing.
 I’ll do whatever it takes.
 I’ll do more community service.
 I’ll stop helping the police department if you want.
 Anything!
 I mean… I-- I won’t let this matter settle, sir.”

 Balderdash!
 Snyder was between a rock and a hard place.
 He couldn’t let Truman keep talking like that.
 He had no power to grant his demands.
-He couldn’t even get him to wait until tomorrow so the producers could decide what should happen.
+He couldn’t even get him to wait until tomorrow so the lead showrunner could decide what should happen.

 “I can’t help you, kid,” and the phone slipped out of his sweaty palm back onto the hook.
 He waited a minute to be sure the camera had cut away before he poured himself a stiff drink and thought about his resumé.